compgeolab/website/news/science-day-2024.md

 ## Get the slides

-My presentation is released under a Creative Commons Attribution 4.0 International License and is available in the GitHub repository [<i class="fab fa-github" aria-hidden="true"></i> YagoMCastro/science-day-2024-magali](https://github.com/YagoMCastro/science-day-2024-magali).
+My presentation is released under a Creative Commons Attribution 4.0 International License and is available in the GitHub repository [YagoMCastro/science-day-2024-magali](https://github.com/YagoMCastro/science-day-2024-magali).